Skip to main content

 Tommy Thompson Trail

 If you like a bit of industry punctuating your views of Mount Baker and the North Cascades, the Tommy Thompson Trail is a 3.3-mile paved trail starting at the Port of Anacortes and ending at the Shell/Tesoro refinery across Fidalgo Bay.
-The nature/industry juxtaposition is surprisingly restorative for the suggestion of nature’s ability to bounce back from human impact: How often can you walk across a retired railway trestle over water, the scent of native Madrone and the call of gulls accompanying your amble?
+The nature/industry juxtaposition is surprisingly restorative for the suggestion of nature’s ability to bounce back from human impact: How often can you walk across a retired railway trestle over water with the scent of native Madrone and the call of gulls accompanying your amble?

 Find it: You can park for free at multiple trail locations; near the refinery on March Point Road, at the Fidalgo Bay Resort, or at the Port of Anacortes.
-The paved trail is open to bikes, dogs, walkers and is accessible for the entire length.
+The paved trail is open to bikes, dogs and walkers and is accessible for the entire length.
 Port-a-potties and benches dot the route about every mile.

 Share this resource with your friends!